oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

 ```

 ### Unicode printing
-Per default output should be ANSI only (no Unicode).
+Per default output should be ASCII only (no Unicode).
 Implementors of
 `Base.show` and related functions can branch on the output of
 `Oscar.is_unicode_allowed()` to display objects using non-ASCII characters.
 This will then be used for users which enabled Unicode using